-If all required admission records are not received by Wallace Community College prior to issuance of first-term grades, the grades are reported on the transcript; however, the transcript will read CONTINUED ENROLLMENT DENIED PENDING RECEIPT OF ADMISSION RECORDS.
-This notation is removed from the transcript only on receipt of all required admission records.
-Students will not be allowed to enroll for a second semester unless all required admission received by the College prior to registration for the second semester.
+If all required admission records are not received by Wallace Community College prior to issuance of first-term grades, the grades are reported on the transcript; however, the transcript will be put on hold pending receipt of admissions records.
+The hold is removed only on receipt of all required admission records.
+Students will not be allowed to enroll for a second semester unless all required admission records have been received by the College prior to registration for the second semester.
 The responsibility for providing all required documents rests with the student.